Pepperdine University

 How can I become a paralegal online?

 You may consider online or hybrid degree programs.
-Options include online paralegal programs as well as online master’s in legal studies programs.
+Options include online paralegal programs and online master’s in legal studies programs.
 There are also programs that offer legal certificates, some of which can be completed fully online and in less time than a full degree program.

 How can I become a paralegal with a bachelor’s degree?